Install or remove the Citrix Smart Tools Agent

 To enter Site credentials using PowerShell

 - On the Delivery Controller, open a PowerShell command window.

 At the command prompt, type the following commands:

 - When prompted, enter the username (in domain\username format) and password of the Citrix administrator account you want to use.

 - Close the PowerShell command window.
 The module does not provide additional feedback when the change is successful.

 Ensure high availability for the Smart Tools Agent

 To ensure Smart Tools can update your Site without interruption, Citrix recommends installing the Smart Tools Agent on multiple Delivery Controllers in your Site.

 When you install the Smart Tools Agent on multiple Delivery Controllers, Smart Tools designates one of the Smart Tools Agents as the “active” agent.
-The active agent monitors the site and coordinates the actions you specify. the Smart Tools Agents residing on the other Delivery Controllers are idle and do not perform any of these activities.
+The active agent monitors the Site and coordinates the actions you specify.
+The agents residing on the other Delivery Controllers are idle and do not perform any of these activities.
 However, if the active agent is not available, Smart Tools designates an agent on another Delivery Controller as “active” so monitoring, scaling, and health check tasks can continue.